Meeting the State's Higher Education Needs

-What will it take for the state to reach its goal?
+What will it take to reach this goal?

-In 2011, about 36.4 percent of adults in Missouri had an associate or bachelor’s degree.
-When individuals with a professional certificate are included, the number increases to 46 percent.
-That leaves the state about 14 percent away from achieving its goal.
+In 2013, about 37.6 percent of adults in Missouri had an associate or bachelor’s degree.
+When individuals with a professional certificate are included, the number increases to approximately 49 percent.
+That leaves the state about 11 percent away from achieving its goal.

-Missouri is making progress toward reaching its goal.
+Missouri is making progress toward meeting its Big Goal for Higher Education.
 Between 2008 and 2011, the percentage of adults in the state holding a two-year or four-year degree increased by 1.5 percent, ranking the state sixth in the nation in degree growth.
 Maintaining that momentum will require innovative ideas and continuous collaboration by individuals and organizations throughout the state.

 The Department of Higher Education is focusing its efforts in several areas to assist the state in meeting its education and workforce goals.